-Feel free to email me with your ideas and please don't use plans without permission, it's illegal copyright infringement and can get you into trouble with your host, eventually lose your website, or worse.
+Feel free to email us with your ideas but don't use plans without permission, it's illegal copyright infringement and can get you into trouble with your host, eventually lose your website, or worse.

 What's your refund policy?

 Plans, models and services are all delivered as digital goods and are non-refundable.
 We stand behind our products and client satisfaction is important to us.
 However, our creative work is delivered via an internet download as "intangible goods" therefore we do not offer refunds.